-Elsheikh Abdallah Elbadri University
+1 Elsheikh Abdallah Elbadri University

-Abstract- Background: PCOS related acne is a sign of polycystic ovaries syndromes, which occur as a result of elevation in androgens levels.

-Justification: There is no published data about the polycystic related acne among Sudanese women with infertility disorders.

-Objectives: To know prevalence of polycystic related acne among selected group of Sudanese women with infertility disorder.

-Method: Descriptive, cross- sectional study, 94 Sudanese women with infertility disorders were involved, based on clinical examination and observation.

-Result: 36.2% of participants had polycystic related acne.

-Discussion: The prevalence of acne among the study group is a good sign for polycystic ovary syndrome which is one of most common causes of female infertility.
+Received: 7 December 2017 Accepted: 4 January 2018 Published: 15 January 2018

+Abstract

+- Background: PCOS related acne is a sign of polycystic ovaries syndromes, which occur as a - 9 result of elevation in androgens levels.
+Justification: There is no published data about the - polycystic related acne among Sudanese women with infertility disorders.
+Objectives: To know - prevalence of polycystic related acne among selected group of Sudanese women with infertility - disorder.Method: Descriptive, cross-sectional study, 94 Sudanese women with infertility - disorders were involved, based on clinical examination and observation.
+Result: 36.2 olycystic ovary syndrome (PCOS) is a hormonal disorder common among women of reproductive age.
+Women with PCOS may have infrequent or prolonged menstrual periods or excess male hormone (androgen) levels.
+The ovaries may develop numerous small collections of fluid (follicles) and fail to regularly release eggs. ??1) The three main features of PCOS are:

-Keywords: polycystic ovaries, acne, sudanese.
+Index terms- polycystic ovaries, acne, sudanese